bach-sh/bach/README.md

 ### @setup-test

-Executing at the beginning of all testing functions.
+Executed at the beginning of all testing functions.

-This is the only place allows to mock commands.
+This is the only place that allows mock commands outside testing functions.

 For example: